RemcoVanDeelen/Destined-2022/Guide.md

        Increases effect of the next spell used.
        {Grants these effects}
-       Cool-down: 3 (Starts after next spel is used)
+       Cool-down: 3 (Starts after next spell is used)

  - Regenerate